apache/incubator-graphar/README.md

     An open source, standard data file format for graph data storage and retrieval
 </p>

 This project is a research initiative by GraphAr (short for "Graph Archive") aimed at providing an efficient storage scheme for graph data in data lakes.
 It is designed to enhance the efficiency of data lakes utilizing the capabilities of existing formats, with a specific focus on [Apache Parquet](https://github.com/apache/parquet-format).
 GraphAr ensures seamless integration with existing tools and introduces innovative additions specifically tailored to handle LPGs (Labeled Property Graphs).

 Leveraging the strengths of Parquet, GraphAr captures LPG semantics precisely and facilitates graph-specific operations such as neighbor retrieval and label filtering.
-Through innovative data organization, encoding, and decoding techniques, GraphAr dramatically improves performance.

-## The GraphAr Format

 See [GraphAr Format](https://github.com/apache/incubator-graphar/blob/research/GRAPHAR.md) for more details about the GraphAr format.
+And refer to the [Research Paper](https://arxiv.org/abs/2312.09577) for the detailed design and implementation of our encoding/decoding techniques.

 ## Dependencies